As of January 2022, an astounding $100 billion in crypto assets are locked into decentralized finance applications, according to DefiPulse.

 Decentralized finance — known as “DeFi”— is a sector within the blockchain industry that includes a number of applications that aim to disrupt and displace the world of traditional finance.

-DeFi uses digital currencies for financial activities such as lending and borrowing, trading, and earning yield on assets.
+DeFi uses digital currencies for financial activities such as lending and borrowing, trading, and generating yield on assets.

 What Is DeFi? — Origin Story